 Before any of you hop into your time machines and go back in time to join the Army Air Force, you should know that it’s pretty easy to put a great Hilts-based look together today!

-- Dark seal brown Type A-2 leather zip-up aviator’s jacket with flapped hip pockets and military insignia
+- Dark seal brown Type A-2 leather flight jacket with zip front, flapped hip pockets, and military insignia

 - Black military-style peacoat with open side chest pockets and flapped hip pockets